michael-lok/magpie-literacy/README.md

 ### 1. Install Python Poetry
 Python poetry is a modern dependency management and packaging tool for Python, aiming to simplify the process of library development and publication.
 Below are the steps to install Poetry on your system.

 1. Ensure that Python is installed on your system.
-We require python3.12 for the Stripe Loader project.
+Python3.12 is required for the project.
 2. poetry provides an installer script that can be executed to install the latest version.
 Run the following command in your terminal (try python instead of python3 if it errors):
 ```bash
 curl -sSL https://install.python-poetry.org | python3 -